pemcg/manageiq-automation-howto-guide/chapter17/state_machine.md

 end
 ```

-This enables the child and grandchild VM Provision workflows (which run through the standard VM Provision State Machine that we have already studied) to access their own Task object ```options[:dialog]``` hash, and set the custom provisioning options accordingly.
+This enables the child and grandchild VM Provision workflows (which run through the standard VM Provision State Machine that we have already studied) to access their own Task object `.options[:dialog]` hash, and set the custom provisioning options accordingly.